isolved logo

 AI is helping both HR and employees save time by answering frequently asked questions via self-service.
 Think of the workforce having their own personal HR assistant to answer common questions about paid holidays, paid time off, help with resetting passwords for online portals or updating direct deposit information.

-With an AI-powered chatbot that employees have access to through the messaging platforms that employees already use, such as Microsoft Teams or Slack, HR teams can get time back in their days to focus on more strategic initiatives.
+With an AI-powered chatbot that employees have access to through the messaging platforms they already use, such as Microsoft Teams or Slack, HR teams can get time back in their days to focus on more strategic initiatives.

 Learning and Development